Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 Our shiny new Git repository can now be used to track changes to files inside of it.
 But before jumping into that, let's check out our current configuration by using the **git config -l** command.
 There's a bunch of info in there, and we won't cover all of it.
 For now, pay special attention to the _user.email_ and the _user.name_ lines, which we touched on briefly in an earlier video.
 This information will appear in public commit logs if you use a shared repository.
 For privacy reasons, you might want to use different identities when dealing with your private work and when submitting code to public repositories.
 We'll include more details about changing this information in our next reading.

-Okay, our repo is ready to work, but it's currently empty.
+Our repo is ready to work, but it's currently empty.
 Let's create a file in it, we'll start with a basic skeleton for a Python script, which will help us demonstrate the Git workflow.
 As with any Python script, we'll start with the shebang line.
 For now, we'll add an empty main function, which we'll fill in later.
 And at the end, we'll just call this main function.

 ```python
 #!/usr/bin/env python3